kmvu/Capstone-ML/Proposal/proposal.md

 Firstly, we need to make sure our dataset is clean by pre-processing it using various Exploratory Data Analysis ([EDA][6]) techniques.
 Then we will be using a Deep Neural Networks (DNN) at the core to train our data, and calculate the probabilities as final output after making predictions, which will potentially tell us the flower types.
 We could also use Image Augmentation technique to vary the input types so that the network can learn better in terms of diversity, as part of data pre-processing step.
 We then use `Accuracy` metric to see how accurate our model performs after training.

-> Exploratory Data Analysis refers to the critical process of performing initial investigations on data so as to discover patterns,to spot anomalies,to test hypothesis and to check assumptions with the help of summary statistics and graphical representations.[6]
+> Exploratory Data Analysis refers to the critical process of performing initial investigations on data so as to discover patterns, to spot anomalies, to test hypothesis and to check assumptions with the help of summary statistics and graphical representations.(6)

 After all, developers can make use of [CoreML (iOS)][7] or [ML Kit (Android)][8] to convert and incorporate this ML model into their platforms and start making predictions right on their respective devices as real applications.